Ground (electricity): Building wiring installations

 Permanently installed electrical equipment, unless not required to, has permanently connected grounding conductors.
 Portable electrical devices with metal cases may have them connected to earth ground by a pin on the attachment plug (see AC power plugs and sockets).
 The size of power grounding conductors is usually regulated by local or national wiring regulations.

 Bonding

-Strictly speaking, the terms grounding or earthing are meant to refer to an electrical connection to ground.
 Bonding is the practice of intentionally electrically connecting metallic items not designed to carry electricity.
 This brings all the bonded items to the same electrical potential as a protection from electrical shock.
 The bonded items can then be connected to ground to eliminate foreign voltages.

 Earthing systems

 In electricity supply systems, an earthing system or grounding system defines the electrical potential of the conductors relative to that of the Earth's conductive surface.
 The choice of earthing system has implications for the safety and electromagnetic compatibility of the power supply.
 Regulations for earthing systems vary considerably between different countries.

 A functional earth connection serves more than protecting against electrical shock, as such a connection may carry current during the normal operation of a device.
 Such devices include surge suppression, electromagnetic-compatibility filters, some types of antennas, and various measurement instruments.
 Generally the protective earth system is also used as a functional earth, though this requires care.